tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/AI 内容识别/图片文字识别（OCR）/通用文字识别_intl_en.md

 >?
 > - Authorization: Auth String (for more information, see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778)).
-> - When this feature is used by a sub-account, relevant permissions must be granted.
-For more information, see Authorization Granularity.
+> - When this feature is used by a sub-account, relevant permissions must be granted as instructed in [Authorization Granularity Details](https://intl.cloud.tencent.com/document/product/1045/49896).
 >